SparkDevTeams/Fall-2020-DIG/README.md

 ## Scripts:

 ### `npm start`
-Runs the app in the development mode.
+Runs the app in the development mode..
 ### `npm run build`
 Builds the app for production.